shumwaymark/sentinelcam/README.rst

 This is best served by a "divide and conquer" approach.
 Spread out the workload for efficiency, employing parallelization where helpful for processing incoming data sets.
 Keep overhead to a minimum.
 Each node in the network should serve a distinct purpose.
 Take care, do not overburden any individual node, while watching out for untapped idle capacity.
 Orchestration is key.
+Balance is required.

 Although each **Outpost** node operates independently, any detected event could be directly related to an event being simultaneously processed by another node with an overlapping or